 Unless they change it later on in life, the name you choose when your little one is born will stick with them forever.
 But a popular name today might be the "Karen" of tomorrow, so it's important to choose wisely.
 This list of baby names if you like Emma has tons of inspiration if you're on the fence about using the super popular moniker.

-Emma currently sits in the number two spot on Baby Center's list of
+Emma currently sits in the No. 2 spot on Baby Center's list of

 most popular baby names in 2021, which is no surprise considering that the name has graced the site's top 10 list for the past 19 years straight.
 (Since 2002, you guys!)
 Emma has been the most popular name for baby girls in the United States six out of the last 13 years, according to the Social Security Administration (SSA), with a five-year hot streak at number one from 2014 to 2018.